kingdom-building-ministries/kbm-static-site/blog/_posts/2014-10-15-freedom-in-christ-message-from-chris-emery.md

 {% include vimeo.html video=100065312 %}

 *"For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord" (Romans 6:23).*

+Join us on the <a href="http://myemail.constantcontact.com/Join-us-on-the-Forge-Forward-Tour.html?soid=1110408784002&aid=saPZ2HDnQT0" target="_blank">Forge Forward Tour</a> this November and be inspired and encouraged by Chris Emery and our Speaker Team.
+Visit <a href="http://www.kbm.org/tour/" target="_blank">kbm.org/tour</a> to register today!

+{% include image.html url="https://www.dropbox.com/s/0a4vmh640o3b4m8/tour-facebook-cover.jpg?dl=0" %}